 ALSO READSena MP Gaikwad may attend Parliament session this week Rabri demands 50 per cent reservation for women in parliament, Prez calls for electoral reforms, increasing parliament seats Indian Parliament to help Namibia in capacity building Jat stir: AIJASS intensifies efforts for planned Parliament

+The recommendations of such panels are not binding on the government.
 However, the government, in most cases, accepts some proposals, as reports of parliamentary committees are considered the "will of Parliament".

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)